Google’s Gemini API just got more expensive to use for free — and cheaper to use at scale.

 What’s Coming Next

 June 1, 2026: Gemini 2.0 Flash and 2.0 Flash-Lite get deprecated.
-If you’re still using either, migrate to 2.5 Flash or 3 Flash before then.
+If you’re still using either, migrate to 2.5 Flash, 3 Flash (preview), or the now-GA 3.1 Flash-Lite before then.
+The deprecation is on track per Google’s release notes as of May 2026 — no signs of a delay.

 The Bottom Line